tpetricek/Research.TypeProviders/pldi-2016/edits.md

+# Shepherding corrections summary

+Below are excerpts with concrete points made in the reviews together with a brief summary of our response & changes made in the final version.

-## Top 3
+## Top 3 issues from the shepherding summary

 > (1) Address the technical issue pointed out by reviewer E (in Figure 2)

-We changed the Figure 2 so that it defines a function `lub` rather than defining a relation and then (laborously) proving that it is a function.
+We changed the Figure 2 so that it defines a function `csh` rather than defining a relation and then (laborously) proving that it is a function.
+(`csh` stands for "common preferred shape").

 This is shorter and more direct definition.
-We dropped the previous Lemma 1 (lub is a function) and adapted Lemma 2 (it, indeed, defines least upper bound).
+We dropped the previous Lemma 1 (`csh` is a function) and adapted Lemma 2 (the `csh` function defines a least upper bound).
 We corrected the error pointed out by reviewer E (the case for handling nullables now results in `\ceil{lub(\sigma1, \sigma2)}`).

 > (2) Substantiate the claim that the inference is predictable / stable

-A full treatment of issue (2) would likely require more space than available.
-However, we would like to add a brief section that makes the following point: When a new sample is added to an existing set of samples, the inferred shape can change only in certain limited ways (i.e. certain parts may become optional).
-The fact that this change of shape is limited shows that the inference algorithm is "stable" (users only need to do small changes in their code).
-This is also relevant for the practical problem of "choosing a representative sample".
-If an initial sample is not representative and is refined later, the user will see which inferred types became optional - and can adjust the program accordingly.

-3) Add clarification of how XML is handled & discuss mixed-content XML nodes
+> (3) Add clarification of how XML is handled & discuss mixed-content XML nodes

-To address the concerns related to XML, we will add an expanded explanation based on the one in the author response (also including a discussion of mixed-content nodes as suggested by the additional comment from the reviewer).

-## Other random issues
+This is discussed in the added Section 6.3.
+The new section clarifies the transformations we perform including:

+ - Lifting of members nested under `\bullet` for XML
+ - Renaming of remaining `\bullet` members to `Value`
+ - Capitalization and handling of conflicts

+The section also discusses mixed-content nodes (those are not handled by the type provider, but can be accessed using a fallback to standard weakly-typed techniques.)

+## Larger changes made in response to reviews

+> Fig 8: It would help to show the op rules, since those are the new ones
+> here -- most of what's in this figure is standard.

+Great suggestion - added.

+> page 4, figure 1: (...) two question marks missing (...)
+Also, WHY OH WHY
+> did you orient the figures so as to put "bottom" at the TOP of the figure?

+Question marks added, figure flipped.

+> page 2, column 2, second paragraph: This immediately suggests a problem
+> not addressed by the paper: providing good examples (...)

+Added a brief paragraph 'Representative samples' in Section 6.1.

+> fig 2, record rule -- by using v1', ..., vm', you suggest that the field labels
+> in the 2nd record may be different from the field labels in the first record.
+>  But I think you intend them to be same set of labels.

+This was an error, thanks!
+Corrected in the new formalization.

+> consider replacing reference [8] with the following more complete work:
+> From Dirt to Shovels: Fully Automatic Tool Generation From Ad Hoc Data. (...)
+POPL 2008.

+Replaced.

+> 2.2: The discussion of the open world and the type Element was confusing.
+> I thought an open world would mean that you don't assume that documents only have
+> heading, p, and image tags but also allow them to have other tags.

+This was not clear - `Element` can represent other tags.
+Added a brief note to clarify this.

+> Theorem 4: I don't understand the e[y <- e' d'] part.
+You are
+> treating e' as a function but it has type tau'.

+Good catch - thanks!
+Should have been e'[y <- e d'].
+(We pass data d' to provided function e and use that as input y in the user code e').

+> p.
+9: The adjective "relativized" is stilted, to me.
+Why is "relative safety"
+> not the right phrase, rather than "relativized safety"?

+Changed to 'relative safety'.

+> (...) capitalization of field names changes

+Added clarification in the "Implementation" section with a forward reference in Section 2.

+## Minor issues, formatting, spelling, clarifications

 > The relationship with the previous technical communications on
 > type providers is not entirely clear, but it may improve after